KhronosGroup/Vulkan-Samples/samples/extensions/mesh_shader_culling/README.md

 ## Task Shader

-A task shader is an optional stage responsible for launching mesh shaders.
+A task shader is an optional but recommended stage responsible for launching mesh shaders.
 It has two purposes:

 * Decide how many mesh shaders to launch in the workgroup.
 * Create a task payload that mesh shaders will have read-only access to.